 Finding a fulfilling and promising job is one of the crucial hurdles everyone has to go through.
 Even though the internet has opened up a world of possibilities for job seekers, they still grapple with multiple options.

 There are parameters that the job seekers have to check before landing a job that fits their area of expertise.
 Now, while many people apply for jobs every day, barely a handful of them know the right practices or mistakes.

 So let’s shed light on those practices to help them land a fulfilling job.

-It’s common for many people to begin job-hunting by looking at the job titles that sound similar to their career goals.
+It’s common for many people to begin job-hunting by looking at job titles that sound similar to their career goals.
 While some may find success with this method, but applicants should pay attention to the required skills of a position instead.

-Also, since job titles keep evolving, emphasizing the required skills of a position can lead you to discover other job titles that you are not aware of.
+Also, since job titles to keep evolving, emphasizing the required skills of a position can lead you to discover other job titles that you are not aware of.